When It's Not Breast Cancer: All About Benign Breast Disease

 a woman with her hand on her heart, relieved that her diagnosis is not cancer

-There are times, more often than not, when what someone finds in their breast—whether a lump, discharge, pain, or skin changes—isn’t cancer.
-But, until a diagnosis is made, it can be a very anxious time for the patient and their loved ones, according to Heather Davis, CNP, Baystate Breast & Wellness Center in Springfield.
+There are times when what someone finds in their breast—whether a lump, discharge, pain, or skin changes—isn’t cancer.
+Until a diagnosis is made, however, it can be a very anxious time for the patient and their loved ones, according to Heather Davis, CNP, Baystate Breast & Wellness Center in Springfield.

-“The first thing we will do is evaluate the situation,” says Heather.
+“The first thing we will do is evaluate the situation,” says Ms. Davis.
 “We are the first point of care.”

 First Step in Breast Care

-When someone calls the Baystate Breast & Wellness Center, they are assigned to one of the nurse practitioners, who takes their history, conducts an exam, and usually does imaging such as an ultrasound or mammogram.
+When someone calls the Baystate Breast & Wellness Center with a new breast problem, they are assigned to one of the nurse practitioners, who takes their history, conducts an exam, and will order the appropriate breast imaging such as an ultrasound or a mammogram.

 She says evaluation often includes a biopsy, which may be the only way to know exactly what a breast lump is.